Skip to main content

 • If the purchasing agent receives a satisfactory quote, the purchasing agent shall award a contract to the lowest responsible and responsive offeror for each line or class of supplies being requested.
 The purchasing agent may reject all quotes.

-The Superintendent shall maintain a procurement and contract administration system in accordance with the federal procurement requirements (2 CFR 200.317-.326), including verification that vendor/contractor has not been suspended or debarred from participation in federal programs, and the prohibition of use of statutorily or administratively imposed state, local or tribal geographical preferences in the evaluation of bids or proposals, except where applicable federal statutes expressly mandate or encourage geographic preference, for the administration and management of Federal grants and Federally-funded programs.
-The Corporation shall maintain a contract administration system that requires contractors to perform in accordance with the terms, conditions, and specifications of their contracts or purchase orders.
-Except as otherwise noted, procurement transactions shall conform to the provisions of this policy and related guidelines.
+The Superintendent shall maintain a procurement and contract administration system in accordance with the federal procurement requirements (2 CFR 200), including verification that vendor/contractor has not been suspended or debarred from participation in federal programs, and the prohibition of use of statutorily or administratively imposed state, local or tribal geographical preferences in the evaluation of bids or proposals, except where applicable federal statutes expressly mandate or encourage geographic preference, for the administration and management of Federal grants and Federally-funded programs.
+This also includes the requirement under 2 CFR 220.323(b) that the corporation will purchase, acquire, or use products and services that can be reused, refurbished or recycled and contain recycled content.
+The Corporation shall maintain a contract administration system that requires contractors to perform in accordance with the terms, conditions, and specifications of their contracts, applicable laws, and/or purchase orders.
+Except as otherwise noted or as required by applicable laws, procurement transactions shall conform to the provisions of this policy and related guidelines.

 The Superintendent/Treasurer shall review applicable laws with regards to grant opportunities and prepare applications for programs deemed appropriate and beneficial to the students and the School.
 The Superintendent/Treasurer shall approve each such proposal prior to its submission, and the Board shall approve receipt of all grants resulting from such proposals.